DarkenLight/Bastille-vaultwarden/README.md

 9. Restart the jail.

-## Applying the Firefly template to the newly created jail
+## Applying the Vaultwarden template to the newly created jail

 1. SSH to your Xigmanas Server